nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

 LRU_Run_Interval(uint32, range 1 to 24 * 3600, default 90)
     Base interval in seconds between runs of the LRU cleaner thread.

+Cache_FDs(bool, true)
+    If "Cache_FDs" is set to false, the reaper thread aggressively closes FDs , significantly reducing the number of open FDs.
+    This will help to maintain a minimal number of open FDs.

+    If "Cache_FDs" is set to true (default), FDs are cached, and the LRU reaper thread closes FDs only when the current open FD count reaches or exceeds the "fds_lowat" threshold.

 FD_Limit_Percent(uint32, range 0 to 100, default 99)
     The percentage of the system-imposed maximum of file descriptors at which Ganesha will deny requests.